-- All Election Observers must identify themselves upon entering a Vote Center to Vote Center personnel. - Election Observers must sign-in at the front office and receive a visitor's badge daily, which must be worn at all times while in the facility. - Maintaining a professional and respectful manner while observing the election process - Ensuring they do not interfere with the election process - Reviewing and following established county observation rules/policies
+- All Election Observers must identify themselves upon entering a Vote Center to Vote Center personnel. - When observing at the Registrar of Voters' office in Santa Ana, election observers must sign-in at the front office and receive a visitor's badge daily, which must be worn at all times while in the facility. - Maintaining a professional and respectful manner while observing the election process.

+- Ensuring they do not interfere with the election process. - Reviewing and following established county observation rules/policies.